waynodiablo/Oystercard/yelpv1.md

 require 'spec_helper'

 RSpec.describe Restaurant, :type => :model do
-  it 'is not valid with a name of less than three characters' do
+  scenario 'is not valid with a name of less than three characters' do
     restaurant = Restaurant.new(name: "kf")
     expect(restaurant).to have(1).error_on(:name)
     expect(restaurant).not_to be_valid